mstrens/OSF_860C/README.md

 For the cable, you can also make your own cable with a speed sensor extension cord for TSDZ2 like this:https://fr.aliexpress.com/item/1005007479961045.html?spm=a2g0o.order_list.order_list_main.120.21ef5e5bFWfkqS&gatewayAdapt=glo2fra

-I cut the cable and connect it based on the diagram given here https://www.facebook.com/photo?fbid=7877850202251083&set=pcb.430249463263185.
+I cut the extension cable and connect it directly to the Jlink flat cable based on:
+- the diagram of Jlink connector : https://www.segger.com/products/debug-probes/j-link/technology/interface-description/
+- the picture of speed cable connector : https://empoweredpeople.co.uk/2020/05/28/tongsheng-tsdz2-what-firmware-options-are-there/
+In my case (be careful the colors may be different)
+- red = SWDIO = TMS = pin 7 of Jlink
+- black = SWCLK = TCK = pin 9 of Jlink
+- brown = Vcc = VTRef = pin 1 of Jlink
+- orange = Grnd = e.g. pin 4 of Jlink

+It can also be useful to look at this link:  https://www.facebook.com/photo?fbid=7877850202251083&set=pcb.430249463263185.
 It is safe to check that the extension cable you get uses the same colors for the same pins on the connector because some cables could use different colors/pin out.

 Tip: After cutting the extension cord in 2 parts, I used the one with the female connector to connect to the motor (and to Jlink).
 I also reconnected the wires from the part with the male connector.
 The advantage is that I can also connect the male connector to the speed sensor.
 This avoid having to connect/disconnect the cable each time you flash the controller during the setup phase.